PierreT12/FusionCalacuatorCpp/README.md

 Inherited Skills

 # Recent Changes
-Search Function
 Forward Fusions
+Fixed Fool Bug

 # Known Bugs
-Backwards Fusions on all Fool Arcana Personas causes a crash or the wrong results
+Some personas can lag the program when clicked.